Jayd-H/AdvancedCourseworkWeeklyAssignments/Week6/README.md

 }
 ```

 My main point of adding small additional features like tries and index were not only because it is fun, but to also show scalability.
 The recursive algorithm needs a separate wrapper function just to work as intended and to implement small additional features.
 For me, the iterative function is much more accessible and easier to read/debug.
 Not only that but to my knowledge, while both implementations have a time complexity of O(logn), the space complexity wildly differs from the two, with the recursive version being O(logn), and the iterative version being O(1).
-This is because as the list gets bigger, the call stack for the recursive implementation grows exponentially, potentially leading to a stack overflow if it becomes too deep.
+This is because as the list to search gets bigger, the call stack for the recursive implementation grows exponentially, potentially leading to a stack overflow if it becomes too deep.

 Although it was fun to implement a binary search in a recursive way, I do not see myself doing it again.
 However, I am still largely naive to the world of C++ and system programming, so there might be an obscure use case for it.

+## Reflection

+Throughout this lab I have furthered my knowledge of templates, and the different ways to implement binary search in C++.
+I am admittedly a little upset that I could not figure out the error in question 2, but like I said previously, I reckon with a little more knowledge on the topic it would be obvious.
+I really like the notion of templates and I can't wait to use them at scale in bigger projects.
+Even though I have implemented binary searches in other languages before, it is nice to see how that translates to C++.
+At this current stage, even though I am still reliant on a search bar for more complex questions, I feel like I am making steady progress.

+The more time I spend with C++, the more I enjoy it and the more intuitive it is to write and read.
+Like I say every time in these labs, I know I have a long way to go with this language and even programming in general, but the way these labs are structured I find it much easier to digest these topics.